Slendolan/StevesFightClub/docs/final.md

 - -5 for running out of time
 - -1 for any action

-Compared to our previous rewards, we added a penalty to reduce the agent's spamming of attacks, especially when enemies are not in range.
+In the final version, several rewards were modified to fit the changes to our state space.
+We added an attack penalty to reduce the agent's spamming of attacks.
+This removes missed attacks the agent would do in cases such that an enemy was out of range or not in the line of sight.
+Since we added additional states for movement, the agent was moving more often which made it attack less.
+This coupled with the attack penalty made the agent rarely attack enemies, but instead outrunning them.
+This happened frequently in earlier iterations, so we increased the reward for damaging the enemy which incentivised the agent to attack whenever it was able to ensure a hit.

+## Evaluation

 <img>
 Figure 1: States are stored as a string containing 0 (empty space), 1 (agent), or 2 (enemy)